ymarco/csvdb/README.md

 select        | 66s | 24s | 10s |10.5s
 inner table file size     | 322MB | 62MB | 256MB | 56MB

-Note: these benchmarck were taken on my 4-core Intel i5 8250U lenovo laptop.
+(Benchmarks taken on my 4-core Intel i5 8250U lenovo laptop)

-Using a profiler we discovered that the (constant) calculation of the select command takes approximately 2 seconds, and the rest is spent loading the date from disk.
-Thus we tried to optimize table loading time, and succeeded.
+With a profiler we discovered that the (constant) calculation of the select command takes only ~2 seconds, and the rest is spent *loading the date from disk*.
+So we optimized table loading time.